-Stacy Cantley is in her third season as an assistant coach.
-In 2013 she helped guide Jacki Gulczynski to a honorable mention All-Big Ten honor, while in her first season, she aided forward Anya Covington to consensus honorable mention All-Big Ten honors.
+Stacy Cantley is in her fourth season as an assistant coach.
+She coaches the Badgers' post players and in 2014, she aided Michala Johnson to first-team All-Big Ten honors.
+Cantley also helped guide Jacki Gulczynski to honorable mention All-Big Ten honors in 2013 while in her first season, she aided forward Anya Covington to consensus honorable mention All-Big Ten honors.

 "Our team has made tremendous strides over the last couple of years," Cantley said.
 "We have a great group of players that work extremely hard and know what it takes to win.
 They have `bought in' to our system and know that we expect nothing but the best from them.
 The future of our program looks very bright and we look forward to competing for a Big Ten championship every year."